Azure/azure-quickstart-templates/201-vm-msi-linux-terraform/README.md

 ### Steps to enable Remote State
-Copy remoteState.tf from home directory to the root of the Terraform scripts to enable remote state management
+Copy ~/tfTemplate/remoteState.tf from home directory to the root of the Terraform scripts to enable remote state management

 ### Steps to enable MSI
 Once the template is deployed, log into the vm and run the following command to enable MSI with terraform